 Commuter students are only permitted to live with:

-- Immediate adult relative
+- An immediate adult relative

 Central New York Resident Discount

-Transportation to and from Campus
+Transportation To and From Campus

 Commuter students are provided a meal plan as part of their Summer College board fees.
-This meal plan consists of 5 lunches per week.
+The meal plan consists of 5 lunches per week.
 This allows commuter students to eat in Ernie Davis Dining Hall on campus with Summer College residential students.

 Commuters may add funds to a SUpercard account, which can be used in dining halls and eateries on campus for dinner and other meals.
 More information on the SUpercard account can be found at the Housing, Meal Plan, and ID Card Office.
 Commuter students may also wish to bring their own snacks or purchase food at one of the many restaurants and cafes on Marshall Street near main campus.